gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Manual Workflow

-For use cases that fall outside of the functionality provided by `teleport-updater`, such as JamF or ansible-controlled updates, we provide an alternative manual workflow using the `/v1/webapi/ping` endpoint.
+For use cases that fall outside of the functionality provided by `teleport-updater`, we provide an alternative manual workflow using the `/v1/webapi/ping` endpoint.
+This workflow supports customers that cannot use the auto-update mechanism provided by `teleport-updater` because they use their own automation for updates (e.g., JamF or ansible).

 Cluster administrators that want to self-manage agent updates will be able to get and watch for changes to agent versions which can then be